isteven/angular-multi-select/README.md

 ### Change Log
 See <a href="https://github.com/isteven/angular-multi-select/blob/master/CHANGELOG.md">CHANGELOG.md</a>

+### Bug Reporting
+- Search in the issue section first.
+Somebody might have reported the same bug and/or asked similar question.
+If there's none, then please open a new issue in <a href="https://github.com/isteven/angular-multi-select">https://github.com/isteven/angular-multi-select</a>.
+- Try to reproduce the problem in JSFiddle or Plunker (or any other online JS collaboration tool) and send me the URL.

 ### Note
-- If you have any problem, try to search in the issue section first.
-Somebody might have asked similar question.
-If there's none, then please open a new issue.
 - This directive is a practical solution, not a performance champion.
-It will not win any code efficiency competition.<br />
+It will not win any code efficiency competition.
 - As for the moment, developments are on going, so I am not accepting pull requests.
 I will choose &  add them manually instead.
 - If you like / use this directive in your awesome projects, star this repo.
 It's a huge motivation for me.
 Would also love to hear from you if you use it in an open source project.
-Thanks!<br />
+Thanks!

 ### Licence
 Released under the MIT license: